ktalons/daPCAPpuller/README.md

 ## Prerequisites ☑️
 - For the GUI binary: Wireshark CLI tools available on PATH (tshark, mergecap, editcap, capinfos).
 No Python required.
 - For the CLI (pip install): Python 3.8+ and Wireshark CLI tools.
+- **Note**: PySimpleGUI has moved to a private PyPI server.
+To install from source, use: `python3 -m pip install --extra-index-url https://PySimpleGUI.net/install PySimpleGUI`

 ### Install Wireshark CLI tools
 > Debian/Ubuntu